canonical/kafka-operator/docs/tutorial/manage-passwords.md

-(tutorial-5-manage-passwords)=
+(tutorial-manage-passwords)=
 # 5. Manage passwords

-This is part of the [Charmed Apache Kafka Tutorial](1-introduction).
+This is part of the [Charmed Apache Kafka Tutorial](introduction).
 Please refer to this page for more information and an overview of the content.

 ## Manage passwords